Energy Efficiency Regulations

 *Must be capable of operating in standby mode

-- the name of the certification body or province whose verification mark will be on the product or its package;
+- name of the certification body or province whose verification mark will be on the product or its package

-- whether the product is fully cooled (Class A) or not fully cooled (Class B); and
+- whether the product is fully cooled (Class A) or not fully cooled (Class B)

 Download the energy efficiency reporting template.

 This document does not constitute part of the Energy Efficiency Act (Act) or its associated regulations.
 This document is an administrative document that is intended to facilitate compliance by the regulated party with the Act and its associated regulations.
 This document is not intended to provide legal advice regarding the interpretation of the Act or its associated regulations.
 If a regulated party has questions about their legal obligations or responsibilities under the Act or its associated regulations, they should seek the advice of legal counsel.